58bits/dotfiles/README.markdown

 Nice PS1 prompt from Wayne E. Seguin [http://beginrescueend.com/ of RVM fame](http://beginrescueend.com/) which can be found in the contrib section of RVM.
 https://github.com/wayneeseguin/rvm/blob/master/contrib/ps1_functions
-A copy of the function is also in the bash/functions directory - so that it can be sourced without RVM is installed.
+A copy of the function is also in the bash/functions directory - so that it can be sourced without RVM installed.

 Alternative PS1 prompt from Martin Gondermann's bash-git-prompt.
 https://github.com/magicmonty/bash-git-prompt

-Includes git-branch-status with a `gbs` wrapper function in bash/aliases Useful with the 'fast' \_\_git_ps1 based PS1 prompt shown in bashrc_sample.
+I've included git-branch-status with a `gbs` wrapper function in bash/aliases Useful with the 'fast' \_\_git_ps1 based PS1 prompt shown in bashrc_sample.
 https://github.com/bill-auger/git-branch-status/

-The Bitstream Vera Sans Mono fonts are also included in the repo:
+Bitstream Vera Sans Mono fonts are also included in the repo:
 http://www-old.gnome.org/fonts/
 http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/
 http://www.58bits.com/blog/2011/03/15/beautiful-developers-font